-But it’s not quite as simple as that.
-Cubic zirconia may be budget-friendly, yes, but knowing the differences—and there are several—between these two is a topic that spans history and science.
+Ultimately, it’s not quite as simple as that.
+Yes, cubic zirconia may be budget-friendly, but that's not the only factor that sets it apart from a diamond.
+Learning about the differences—and there are several—between these two types of stones will take you on an educational journey that spans history and science.
 Ahead, a complete guide to the differences between cubic zirconia and diamonds and why knowing these factors will be helpful when you’re choosing a piece of jewelry (namely, an engagement ring).

 What Is a Diamond?